Data and journals

 Data journals are publications whose primary purpose is to expose datasets.
 They enable the author to focus on the data itself, rather than producing an extensive analysis of the data which occurs in the traditional journal model.
 Fundamentally, data journals seek to

 - promote scientific accreditation and re-use,

 - improve transparency of scientific method and results,

 - provide an accessible, permanent and resolvable route to the dataset.

-As the primary purpose of data journals is to expose and share research data, this form of publishing may be of interest to researchers and data producers for whom data is a primary research output.
-It enables the author (or data producer) to focus on describing the data itself, rather than producing an extensive analysis of the data.
+Publishing in a data journal may be of interest to researchers and data producers for whom data is a primary research output.
 In some cases, the publication cycle may be quicker than traditional journals, and where there is a requirement to deposit data in an "approved repository", long term curation and access to the data is assured.

 Publishing a data paper may be regarded as best practice in data management as it:

 - includes an element of peer review of the dataset,

 - maximises opportunities for reuse of the dataset and

 - provides academic accreditation for data scientists as well as front-line researchers.